On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Introduction

-Due to the limited availability of analytical and numerical tools, it is unfortunately difficult to rigorously assess the appearance of these phases in QCD.
+Due to the limited availability of analytical and numerical tools, it is difficult to rigorously assess the appearance of these phases in QCD.
 For this reason, it is interesting to understand the phase diagram of simpler theories that qualitatively resemble QCD.
 A renowned example is the theory of $N$ massless Dirac fermions in two spacetime dimensions interacting through four-fermion interactions \cite{Gross:1974jv}.
-It is well-known that these theories, like QCD, are UV-free and undergo dynamical mass generation in the IR.
+These theories, like QCD, are UV-free and undergo dynamical mass generation in the IR.
 One version of the theory, the Gross-Neveu (GN) model, has maximal $O(2N)$ vector symmetry, is gapped and shows spontaneous breaking of a ${\bf Z}_2$ chiral symmetry.
 Another version of the theory, the chiral Gross-Neveu (cGN) model, enjoys $U(N)$ vector symmetry and $U(1)$ chiral symmetry.
 The latter theory is gapless in the IR, having in the spectrum a massless compact boson typical of quasi long-range ordered phases in two dimensions \cite{Berezinsky:1970fr,Berezinsky:1972rfj,Kosterlitz:1973xp}.
 The phase diagrams of the GN and the cGN models at large $N$ at finite temperature $T$ and in the presence of a $U(1)$ fermion number chemical potential $\mu$ have first been studied in \cite{Wolff:1985av} and \cite{Barducci:1994cb}, respectively, under the assumption of translational invariance.
-This assumption and the corresponding results have later been disputed, and revised large $N$ phase diagrams including inhomogeneous phases have been proposed \cite{Schon:2000he,Thies:2003kk,Schnetz:2004vr,Basar:2009fg}: a crystal phase in the GN model, with a spatially modulated order parameter at low $T$ and sufficiently large $\mu$, and a phase analogous to the chiral waves, dubbed ``chiral spiral'', in the cGN model, with a spatially periodic phase with $\mu$-dependent period at low $T$ for any $\mu>0$.
-The results of \cite{Thies:2003kk,Schnetz:2004vr,Schon:2000he,Basar:2009fg} are based on solutions of certain self-consistency equations, and apply only in the large $N$ limit.
-In recent years the appearance of inhomogeneous phases in such models at finite $N$ has started to be analyzed using numerical lattice methods (see e.g. \cite{Narayanan:2020uqt,Lenz:2020bxk} for the GN model and \cite{Lenz:2021kzo} for the cGN model).
+This assumption and the corresponding results have later been disputed, and revised large $N$ phase diagrams including inhomogeneous phases have been found \cite{Schon:2000he,Thies:2003kk,Schnetz:2004vr,Basar:2009fg}: a crystal phase in the GN model, with a spatially modulated order parameter at low $T$ and sufficiently large $\mu$, and a phase analogous to the chiral waves, dubbed ``chiral spiral'', in the cGN model, with a spatially periodic phase with $\mu$-dependent period at low $T$ for any $\mu>0$ \footnote{Inhomogeneous phases have also been studied in two-dimensional QCD at finite temperature and chemical potential, see e.g. \cite{Azaria:2016mqb,Lajer:2021kcz}.}.
+The results of \cite{Thies:2003kk,Schnetz:2004vr,Schon:2000he,Basar:2009fg} are based on solutions of certain self-consistency equations, and apply in the large $N$ limit.
+In recent years the appearance of inhomogeneous phases at finite $N$ has started to be analyzed using numerical lattice methods (see e.g. \cite{Narayanan:2020uqt,Lenz:2020bxk} for the GN model and \cite{Lenz:2021kzo} for the cGN model) \footnote{See also \cite{Stoll:2021ori, Koenigstein:2021llr} for other numerical studies of the phase diagram of the GN model for finite $N$.}.